 Download the raw file with wget or curl

-wget -O mysql.example http://exampleconfig.com/static/raw/mariadb/ubuntu18.04/etc/init.d/mysql
+wget -O mysql.example https://exampleconfig.com/static/raw/mariadb/ubuntu18.04/etc/init.d/mysql

-curl http://exampleconfig.com/static/raw/mariadb/ubuntu18.04/etc/init.d/mysql > mysql.example
+curl https://exampleconfig.com/static/raw/mariadb/ubuntu18.04/etc/init.d/mysql > mysql.example